s7u512/NSSO-77-SAS/README.md

 ## 4. Disclaimer

-As a beginner in R and sample survey estimation.
+I am a beginner in both R and sample survey estimation.
 I have done my best to keep the code uniform and well-commented.
 However, there may be mistakes and/or better ways to approach the task I set out to do.
 Please let me know if you spot any issues or have suggestions for improvement.
 I have not done an exhaustive check of formatting consistency or even other potential issues, so please don't hesitate to [open an issue](https://github.com/s7u512/NSSO-77-SAS/issues/new) or [reach out](https://twitter.com/all_awry).

 ## 5. Contributing